-Mountain pose: Stand straight with both feet together and both arms raised above your head.
-Your shoulders should be relaxed and your weight evenly distributed.
+- 1Stand straight with both feet together and both arms raised above your head.
+Your shoulders should be relaxed and your weight evenly distributed.MOUNTAIN POSEMountain Pose.

-Downward Dog: Just like the name says, you'll want to be on all fours.
-Hold this position for a full 3 breaths.
+- 2Just like the name says, you'll want to be on all fours, pushing your head toward the floor, with your bum in the air.
+Hold this position for 3 full breaths.
+DOWNWARD DOGDownward Dog.

-The Warrior: Stand with your legs 3 to 4 feet apart and turn your right foot out parallel to your body and your left foot turned in.
+- 3Stand with your legs 3 to 4 feet apart and turn your right foot out parallel to your body and your left foot turned in.
 Extend your arms out to the side with the palms facing down.
-It is recommended to stay in this pose for 1 minute and switch sides afterwards.
+It is recommended to stay in this pose for 1 minute and switch sides afterward.
+THE WARRIORThe Warrior.

 As you get more comfortable with these poses, you'll want to consider moving on to others.
-Check out more poses and instructions here:
+CHECK OUT MORE POSES AND INSTRUCTIONS HERE.